upasadena/interactive-cyoa-tutorial/docs/mechanics/rows.md

 to **Row** resets it back to the default width.

 ## Non-Activatable?
+This option makes it so Objects are unable to be chosen.

-This option can be used when you just want to supply information using Objects and don’t want those Objects to be selectable.
+This can be used when you just want to supply information using Objects.

-Objects are great for this because they allow you to split information into chunks, each with an image being able to be attatched.
+Objects are great for this because they allow you to split information into chunks, each with an image able to be attatched, as well as any Addons that might be attached to said Objects.

 !!! quote "Help and Instructions"